jiangfengming/spa-history/README.md

   },

   /*
-    change() will be called when the location has been changed.
+    afterChange() will be called after the location changed.

     Arguments:
       to: Location object.
-The location has been changed to.
+The location changed to.
   */
-  change(to) {
+  afterChange(to) {
   }
 })